jeremiedecock/pyarm/README.md

 ## Usage example

-Use the following command to run simulations using the "Mitrovic" muscle model described in the [technical report](http://download.tuxfamily.org/jdhp/pdf/pyarm.pdf) and a "sigmoid" controler:
+Use the following command to run simulations with graphs and logs using the "Mitrovic" muscle model described in the [technical report](http://download.tuxfamily.org/jdhp/pdf/pyarm.pdf) and a "sigmoid" controler: